If you have any further questions please call us at (631) 673-6738 or email us at email@example.com

 I just won a reduction a few years ago, should I file again?

 I already have a STAR, VETERAN’s, SENIOR or other type of exemption on my taxes.
-Should I bother to apply?
+Should I still apply?

 Yes.
-We are talking about the assessed value of your property.
-Not your exemptions.
+We challenge your assessment prior to exemptions.
 Whether you win a reduction or not, all your current exemptions continue as before.

 Can I contract with several Tax Grievance companies to see who can get me the best reduction?